inform-us/requirements_specifications/informus/rules/Delirium.md

 	- best practice is to have a RASS & CAM-ICU charted concurrently
 	- however, it is possible to be CAM-ICU positive (features 1, 2 & 4 positive) without a RASS being documented

-Therefore it would be sensible to unlink the RASS from CAM-ICU, but highlight the absence of RASS documentation (if a CAM-ICU is charted without RASS).
+Therefore we unlink the RASS from CAM-ICU, but highlight the absence of RASS documentation (if a CAM-ICU is charted without RASS).

 ## VALIDITY

 ### RASS
 - clinical guideline recommended charting frequency for RASS differs depending on time of day
-- in line with other documentation we add a 15 minute to the validity of the documented score to allow for clinical leeway
+- in line with other documentation we add 15 minutes leeway to the validity of the documented score to allow for clinical leeway

-### RASS generate 1-hour epochs
+### RASS generate 1-hour epoch
 1) RASS scores documented between 06:00 - 21.59 is valid for 75 minute
 2) RASS scores documented between 22:00 - 05:59 is valid 255 minutes (4 hours & 15 minutes)
 3) Using score d_t stamp and above validty criteria, generate 1-hour RASS epochs